Iu-yang1/FT8CN/README.md

 # FT8CN
 Developed by BG7YOZ and hosted by N0BOY

-Run FT8 natively on Android
+Run FT8 and FT4 natively on Android

 Check [Releases](https://github.com/N0BOY/FT8CN/releases) to download the latest apk file.